blacklightpy/vaultofknowledge/🗺️ World Exploration/Culture/Muslim Culture.md

 - Aqidah (Creed)

-- Sects / Schools of Jurispudence
+- Maddhabs (Sects / Schools of Jurispudence) (About 19, condensed to 5)
 	- Hanbali, etc. (Four Main + 1 Shia)
 	- Other
 	- Sufism